awesome-pro/neon-website/content/docs/guides/neon-features.md

 ### Project sharing

-Share your Neon project with anyone.
+Share your Unique project with anyone.

 <DetailIconCards>

-<a href="/docs/guides/project-sharing-guide" description="Give other users access to your project from the Neon Console, API, and CLI" icon="respond-arrow">Share your Neon project with others</a>
+<a href="/docs/guides/project-sharing-guide" description="Give other users access to your project from the Unique Console, API, and CLI" icon="respond-arrow">Share your Unique project with others</a>

 </DetailIconCards>